 According to my adopted mother, shortly after my father got the job of being Numero Uno, he screwed up with the Fates.
-Or maybe he refused to screw them—they were related to my mother, a woman he hated enough to kill.
-If he had refused them, that would have been a unique first for my father because restraining his libido didn’t seem godly possible for him.
+Or maybe he refused to screw them.
+I never got the full story.
+I just knew they were somehow related to my mother, a woman my father hated enough to kill.

 Despite my determination to ignore the caller, my cell continued to ring and ring.
 Only the adopted mother I loved or the loathsome father I detested dared to torture me with that kind of persistence during business hours.

 I finally snatched the phone up to see which annoying parent it was.
 “This better be important, or you’re dead.”

 “Why aren’t you answering your father’s calls, Atlanta?
 Zeus’s been trying to reach you for three whole days.
 You asked him to call before he stopped by.
 What good is setting that parameter if you don’t answer your phone so he can tell you he’s coming?”

 I frowned at my adopted mother’s chastising tone more than her logic.
 How old did someone in the Mortal Realm have to be before they stopped getting fussed at by a parent?
 Surely forty should be a sufficient age for people to leave you alone.
 I wish I knew who I could ask these kinds of questions, but I didn’t cultivate mortal friends.
 If I guarded my power wisely, I would still live two or three times as long as mortals did, which meant I’d be forty for a decade or two.
 No, all I needed was a handbook on mortal traditions.
 Maybe I’d add that to my next research list.